georgebro/ItProgerHelperApp/README.md

 # ItProgerHelperApp
-It's a Proger Helper Android Application
+It's a Proger Helper Android Application.
-It is created to learn Android development
+It is created to teach Android development.